Quantum Healing Pathways

 Ethical considerations and cultural appropriation

 While drum circles are globally gaining popularity, it’s essential to consider cultural sensitivities.
-Misunderstanding or misrepresenting the cultural significance of African drum circles may lead to accusations of cultural appropriation.
+Misunderstanding or misrepresenting the cultural significance of this practice may lead to accusations of cultural appropriation.

 Potential for over-commercialization